Perimattic

 Key Features of Bamboo:

-• Native integration with other Atlassian products like Jira, Bitbucket, and Confluence for end-to-end visibility and traceability.
+• Native integration with other Atlassian products like Jira, Bitbucket, and Confluence for end-to-end traceability.

-• It define build configurations and workflows using Bamboo’s intuitive interface or YAML configuration files.
+• Defines build configurations and workflows using an intuitive interface or YAML configuration files.

-• Execute automated tests as part of the build process to ensure code quality and reliability.
+• Executes automated tests as part of the build process to catch issues before release.

 12. Prometheus